 Is approved.
 This handy (but optional) field allows editors, managers, and supervisors to approve a blog post with a single click.

 Published location(s).
 It’s easy to lose track of where you published your blog post if you’re publishing across multiple channels—not with this field!
 This field is linked to the

 Distribution channelstable so that any time you expand to new publishing mediums, you can easily select them here.

 Date published.
 No need to dig through countless links to find the date a particular blog post was published.
 See the exact date for each blog post at a glance.

 Permalink.
-This is a formula field that concatenates your blog domain with the URL handle in order to provide a full permanent URL, or permalink.
+This is a formula field that concatenates your blog domain with the post slug in order to provide a full permanent URL, or permalink.

 Created on.
 When someone from the team begins to work a new blog post and a new row in this table is created, this field will auto-populate.
 This is helpful in remembering when a blog post was created or began the ideation process.
 It’s especially helpful to see how long the blog post took from ideation through to publication, as well as for determining relevancy if it’s a time-sensitive piece that needs to be published during a certain timeframe.

 Last updated.
 Blog posts need updating from time to time.
 This field allows you to write the time and date of when each blog post was modified, so everyone you can be sure your posts are always up to date.

 All posts.
 Displays all posts, sorted by the headline from A ➝ Z.

 Needs update.
 Displays posts that need an update based on the posts’